Officials announce Houston officer’s case review, FBI probe

-HOUSTON — Prosecutors say they will review more than 1,400 criminal cases that involved a Houston police officer who the police chief says lied in an affidavit justifying a drug raid on a home in which two residents were fatally shot by officers.
+HOUSTON — Prosecutors say they will review more than 1,400 criminal cases that involved a Houston officer who the police chief says lied in an affidavit justifying a drug raid on a home in which officers shot and killed two residents.

 Authorities also have announced that the FBI is opening an investigation to determine whether any civil rights were violated as a result of the raid and shooting.

-Harris County District Attorney Kim Ogg said Wednesday that the review will look at cases spanning decades that involved Officer Gerald Goines.
+Harris County District Attorney Kim Ogg said Wednesday that the review will look at cases that involved Officer Gerald Goines spanning decades.
 Twenty-seven of those cases are active.

 Goines has been suspended in the wake of the Jan.
 28 raid in which a 59-year-old man and a 57-year-old woman were killed.
 Four officers, including Goines, were shot as they tried to enter the home.